gilunk/testing-api/README.md

-# Customer Queue Management System by Gilang Pangestu
+# (Prieds Test) Customer Queue Management System by Gilang Pangestu

 A backend application to be used in Hospital for walk-in-customer.
 Made with NodeJs and MongoDB